 Punitive damages.
 The courts might award punitive damages in addition to standard damages in some cases.
 This type of compensation serves to punish the perpetrator for gross negligence, malicious wrongdoing, or intent to harm (such as in homicide or murder wrongful death claims).

 In Missouri, a wrongful death claim dealing with medical malpractice comes with a $700,000 cap on pain and suffering damages.
 Wrongful death claims for reasons other than medical malpractice do not have caps.
 In Kansas, the cap for wrongful death claims is $250,000, other than pecuniary losses an heir sustains.
-Working with a qualified wrongful death attorney in Kansas City, MO can help maximize your compensation, even with damage caps.
+Working with a qualified wrongful death lawyer in Kansas City, MO can help maximize your compensation, even with damage caps.

 Comparative Fault in Kansas and Missouri